mmcclellan022/harry-potter-gen-z/book_1/chapter_2.md

 Probably had something to do with living in a dark cupboard, but Harry had always been smol and skinny for his age.
 He looked the farthest from swole because all his fits were second hand clothes of Dudley's, and Dudley was about four times as thicc as him.
 He wore round glasses held together with a lot of Scotch tape because of all the times he had caught Dudley's hands.
 The only thing Harry liked about his lewk was a very thin scar on his forehead that was shaped like a bolt of lightning.
 He had had it as long as he could remember, and the first question he could ever remember asking his Aunt Petunia was how he had gotten it.

-"When your parents wrecked their whip and died," she had said.
+"When ur mom wrecked her whip and died," she had said.
 "And don't ask questions."

 Don't ask questions - that was the number one rule for living a basic life with the Dursleys.